Public School Home School Assistance Programs (HSAP)

 A Home School Assistance Program [HSAP] is a program a local public school district may offer to resident or open-enrolled homeschooled students.

-Those school districts that offer Home School Assistance Programs receive state funding for each HSAP-enrolled student.
+Those school districts that offer Home School Assistance Programs receive state funding (30% of the full student level) for each HSAP-enrolled student.

 Am I required to enroll my child in the HSAP if my school district has one?